liampshaw/mcr1-regulatory-variants/README.md

 `preprocessing_snippy-core.sh` - cluster script (single command) used to get variants from snippy mapping, with masked positions

 ## ASSEMBLY DATA
-`assemblies.zip` - de novo assemblies for all isolates analysed
+`assemblies.zip` - de novo assemblies for all isolates analysed (*not included here*: see figshare to download)

 ## OTHER DATA FILES
 `data_mask.bed` - BED file of positions masked (for snippy-core)